redstreet/fava_investor/README.md

 Then, point your browser to: http://localhost:5000/test

 As shown in the screenshots above, a link to Investor should appear in Fava.

+### Problems

+If you see this in the Fava error page:
+`"Importing module "fava_investor" failed."`

+That usually means the module was not able to be loaded.
+Try running python3 interactively and typing:

+`import fava_investor.fava_investor`

+That should succeed, or tell you what the failure was.